tutmryan/vo-dev-api/docs/infrastructure/multitenant-auth-setup.md

 ## Create an app registration for acquiring limited approval tokens

-- creat app registration named `Verified Orchestration Limited Approval Client` (with `(non prod)` suffix for the non prod environment)
+- create app registration named `Verified Orchestration Limited Approval Client` (with `(non prod)` suffix for the non prod environment)
 - choose `Single tenant` option for `Supported account types`
 - click "Register" to create the app registration
 - create a client secret for the Verified Orchestration API to generate a token